bTayFla/PtTracker/README.md

 <h1>FAQ</h1>
 <b>Will it work with the Feeder addon?</b> Yes, feeder is a tool that updates your pairs/config files based on current market conditions.
 PtTracker does not make any changes to your setup or files.
 <br><br>
 <b>Is my data safe?</b> Yes, PtTracker is simply an html file and works by reading the ProfitTrailerData.json file created by ProfitTrailer.
-Since this file only contains bot trading data, PtTracker is safe, secure, and does not access or use any api keys or other sensitive information.<br>
+Since this file only contains bot trading data, PtTracker is safe, secure, and does not access or use any api keys or other sensitive information.
+<br><br>
 <b>Is ETH and USDT supported?
 What other currencies are supported?</b> All trading currencies that are supported by Profit Trailer are also supported by PtTracker.
 You can set PtTracker to use any currency of your choice.

 <h1>Purchasing</h1>